millerlp/OWHL/README.md

 * Eagle_files - This directory contains Eagle CAD designs for the OWHL printed circuit boards.

+* R_files/OWHL - R scripts for dealing with OWHL data files.

+* setting_txt_example - This directory contains a sample settings.txt file that could be loaded on a SD card and read when the OWHL first starts up.

 ### External libraries
 To make the OWHL run properly, you need to install one of the MS5803 pressure sensor libraries I have written.
 They are